• Skip to primary navigation

 egg cooking in pan

-• Finely chopped fresh herbs (parsley, chives, basil, dill,…) stirred into the eggs once the pan has been taken off the heat can be a nice addition too.
+• herby: Finely chopped fresh herbs (parsley, chives, basil, dill,…) stirred into the eggs once beaten can be a nice addition too.
+I wouldn’t use more than 5 sprigs to prevent their flavor from overpowering the eggs too much.

-• To make scrambled eggs on toast with smoked salmon: follow the recipe and top each scrambled eggs on toast with 2 slices of smoked salmon and a squeeze of lemon juice.
+• with smoked salmon: follow the recipe and top each scrambled eggs on toast with 2 slices of smoked salmon and a squeeze of lemon juice.

 Print